 Banks don’t only have the leverage of enormous resources.
 They also have the customer’s trust.
-In fact, 43% of customers trust banks to look after their financial well being in the long term.
+In fact, 43% of customers5 trust banks to look after their financial well-being in the long term.

 By integrating with banks, businesses can leverage that trust to increase their customer base.